Yann39/self-hosted/README.md

 Then copy the files from this project's _traefik_ directory into the _/opt/apps/traefik_ directory :

-- _docker_compose.yml_ : The Traefik service definition
+- _docker-compose.yml_ : The Traefik service definition
 - _traefik.yml_ : The Traefik static configuration
 - _credentials.txt_ : A file that will hold users credentials to access the Traefik dashboard (restricted with **basic authentication**), see [Generate basic authentication credentials](#generate-basic-authentication-credentials)